 Bowles Rice lawyers have experience defending a broad array of products:

 - Industrial Equipment – With offices located in the heart of the Appalachian coal fields, Bowles Rice has considerable experience litigating product liability claims arising from equipment used in the mining industry.
 Bowles Rice lawyers have also defended claims involving other types of industrial equipment such as forklifts, hoists, cranes, foundry equipment, milling equipment, earth-moving equipment, road construction equipment, agricultural equipment, and electrical devices and equipment.

-- Consumer Products – Bowles Rice has handled claims involving numerous consumer products including but not limited to automobiles, tires, household appliances, consumer electronics, recreational products and common power tools.
+- Consumer Products – Bowles Rice has handled claims involving numerous consumer products including but not limited to automobiles, tires, household appliances, consumer electronics, skin care products, recreational products and common power tools.